Side by side, we can build bridges that keep—and bring—people and pets together

 We can join across differences to make things better than they were before, just like we did to save over three million cats when we realized the sheltering system wasn’t made to work for them or their caregivers.
 Once again, we can lead with decisions that allow us to move forward together and create communities where all of us, no matter what we look like, where we live, or what’s in our wallets, can be reunited with our pets or build new bonds through fostering, volunteering or adopting.

 Collaborative approaches and creative solutions

 We can reject norms that divide us and build bridges in place of barriers.
 When an outdated practice, unfair policy, or oversized fee doesn’t support pets and people together, we can change it.

-In this series of four dynamic roundtable conversations, frontline workers leading change across California and the country will highlight collaborative approaches to removing barriers that come between people and pets and dish on creative solutions they’re implementing now to ensure pets spend more nights at home, not in the shelter.
-Grab a seat at the table on Thursdays at 9 a.m.
-PDT.
-Recordings of past roundtables are linked above.
+In this series of four dynamic roundtable conversations, frontline workers leading change across California and the country highlighted collaborative approaches to removing barriers that come between people and pets and dished on creative solutions they’re implementing now to ensure pets spend more nights at home, not in the shelter.
+Recordings of the roundtables are linked above.

 Get tools for your bridge-building vision

 The California for All Animals More Pets and People Together grant period was open September 15–29.
 The grant period may be over but you can still order a free More Pets and People Together Communications Kit for your shelter.

 We welcome proposals geared toward partnering with community members and/or other community-centric organizations to understand needs and identify solutions, partnering with animal welfare non-profit/foster-based organizations, and partnering with human service/community-based organizations to remove barriers and increase positive outcomes.
 The funding can support and encourages partnerships and coalitions, but the shelter will be the recipient of the grant funds.